popsim-consortium/stdpopsim/docs/tutorial.rst

 We'll next define the contig, which contains information about the genome length we want to simulate and recombination and mutation rates.
 Here, we use the human chromosome 22.
-If no recombination map is specified, we assume a uniform genetic map based on the average recombination rate for that chromosome.
+If no genetic map is specified, we assume a uniform recombination rate set to the average recombination rate for that chromosome.

 .. code-block:: python

    contig = species.get_contig("chr22")

-   # default is a flat genetic map
+   # default is a uniform genetic map
    print("mean recombination rate:", f"{contig.recombination_map.mean_rate:.3}")
-   # mean recombination rate: 1.44e-08
+   # mean recombination rate: 2.11e-08

    # and the default mutation rate is based on the species default
    print("mean mutation rate:", contig.mutation_rate)